marc06210/istio-4-dummies/00-mTLS-basics/Readme.md

 **kubectl label namespace mgu istio-injection=enabled**.

 And now, let's just create our application again **kubectl apply -f ~/istio-1.16.0/samples/httpbin/httpbin.yaml -n mgu**.
 We can verify that this pod contains two containers **kubectl get pods -n mgu**.
+So, the presence of a simple label is able to activate the injection of the istio sidecar containers in any POD, pretty cool :)

-So now, we are able to use simple commands to inject istio sidecar in our pods :)
+And now, we are able to use simple commands to inject istio sidecar in our pods :)

+# clean up

+Here we only need to delete the namespace **mgu**.

+So let's do it **kubectl delete ns mgu**